What is the American Board of Podiatric Medicine?

 Board certification provides the assurance to both the public and health professionals that the highest level of achievement has been attained in the specialty area.

-While certification by the Board does not guarantee competence in practice, it does indicate that the podiatric physician has been judged by his peers to have demonstrated, via a rigorous examination process, a fund of knowledge and competence in the areas being tested.
+While certification by the Board does not guarantee competence in practice, it does indicate that the podiatric physician has been judged by their peers to have demonstrated, via a rigorous examination process, a fund of knowledge and competence in the areas being tested.

 The Certificate of the American Board of Podiatric Medicine is a unique achievement, a step well beyond the mandatory education of the podiatrist or state requirements for licensure.

-What does ABPM do?
+What does the ABPM do?

 The Board arranges and conducts a comprehensive examination process heading to Board Certification and issues Diplomate certificates to successful candidates duly licensed to practice podiatric medicine.
 The Board holds the power to revoke such certificates.
 The Board endeavors to serve hospitals and the health care industry in general by preparing documentation of podiatric physicians who it has qualified or certified and provides primary source verification of their status in the accreditation process.
 Inquiries regarding a member's status must be expressed in writing to Board Headquarters to be considered official.